-Acronis True Image 2013 also provides the ability to create an ISO image of a bootable disc on the hard disk.
+Acronis True Image 2014 also provides the ability to create an ISO image which you can store on a hard disk and burn it afterwards onto any kind of recordable CD or DVD.

 If you have other Acronis products, such as Acronis Disk Director Home installed on your computer, you can include standalone versions of these programs on the same bootable media as well.